Ohio State University Logo

 The Ohio State University LogoThe Ohio State University Logo PNG

 The Ohio State University logo symbolizes a place where young people come together to study different sciences.
-The symbols of the emblem are slender and strict; they communicate the order, consistency, and diligence that are needed to master the disciplines.
+The emblem’s slender, strict symbols convey the order, consistency, and diligence needed to master the disciplines.

 Ohio State University: Brand overview

 Ohio State is the name of The Ohio State University (OSU), formed in 1870.
 It is located in Columbus and is the flagship of the local university system.
 The first time after opening, it was a college where students studied agricultural and technical disciplines.
-In 1878, by the decision of the Ohio General Assembly, the educational institution received the status of a university, greatly expanding the scope of its activities.
+In 1878, by a decision of the Ohio General Assembly, the educational institution was granted university status, greatly expanding its scope of activities.
 As a result, he had the Buckeyes sports department (named after the Buckeye state tree, Aesculus glabra).
 It now has 36 university teams.
-The most famous among them are football, basketball, baseball, and hockey.
+Football, basketball, baseball, and hockey are the most famous.

 Meaning and History